mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-To include the moving particle in our app, we need to: initalize it, and add it's draw and update methods to the game loop.
+To include the moving particle in our app, we need to: initalize it, and add it's `Draw` and `Update` methods to the game loop.

-`scene`
+### scene
 test

-`voice`
+### voice
-this looks pretty satisfying.
+this looks satisfactory.
 I wonder if more particles will be even more satisfying.
 Let's make many of them.

-`scene`
+### scene
 ```
 ...
 			}